-Joint Task Force-Red Hill personnel assemble sandbags in preparation for a Defueling exercise at Joint Base Pearl Harbor-Hickam
+Joint Task Force-Red Hill personnel assemble sandbags in preparation for a defueling exercise at Joint Base Pearl Harbor-Hickam

-Joint Task Force-Red Hill personnel assemble sandbags in preparation for a defueling exercise at Joint Base Pearl Harbor-Hickam, Hawaii, July 7, 2023.
+Joint Task Force-Red Hill (JTF-RH) personnel offload empty sandbags in preparation for a defueling exercise at Joint Base Pearl Harbor-Hickam, Hawaii, July 7, 2023.
 JTF-RH is in phase three of its five-phase defueling plan.
 Personnel are focused on quality control tasks, training, response preparation, the National Environmental Policy Act Environmental Assessment, regulatory approvals and operational planning for all major milestones.
-This extensive preparatory work will help ensure the safe and expeditious defueling of the Red Hill Bulk Fuel Storage Facility (DoD video by U.S. Air National Guard Tech.
-Sgt.
-Nicholas Brown)
+This extensive preparatory work will help ensure the safe and expeditious defueling of the Red Hill Bulk Fuel Storage Facility (RHBFSF).
+(DoD photo by U.S. Army Sgt.
+Kyler L. Chatman)

 |Date Taken: